clipperhouse/words/README.md

 ### Motivation

-Seems like this sort of primitive should exist!
+Seems like this sort of primitive should exist.

-If you’ve ever had to work with ‘words’ in an application, perhaps you made the naïve mistakes that I did.
+If you’ve ever had to work with ‘words’ in an application, perhaps you made the naive mistakes that I did.
 Splitting on whitespace should be good enough...oh but punctuation.
 Oh, also quotes and hyphens.
-Other languages & scripts.
+Different languages & scripts.
 It was always around 95% right, and 5% wrong is a big number.

-The [Unicode standard](https://unicode.org/reports/tr29/) on which this tool is based handles the above well, across many types of text.
-It’s a thin shell over [this text segmentation package](https://github.com/clipperhouse/uax29/tree/master/words).
+The [Unicode standard](https://unicode.org/reports/tr29/) handles the above well, across many types of text.
+This tool is a thin shell over [this text segmentation package](https://github.com/clipperhouse/uax29/tree/master/words).

 ### Options

 To see usage, just type the `words` command without arguments or input.

-By default, `words` returns only tokens that contain letters, numbers or symbols -- whitespace and punctuation are omitted.
+By default, `words` returns only tokens that contain letters, numbers or symbols - whitespace and punctuation are omitted.
 If you’d like all the tokens (including whitespace & punctuation), use the `-all` flag.

 The default delimiter between for the output words is `\n`.
 Use the `-delimiter` flag to change it.

 `-lower` and `-upper` will transform the case. `-diacritics` will ‘flatten’ accents and such, like açaí → acai. `-stem=<language>` will trim words to their roots (see [this package](https://github.com/clipperhouse/stemmer)).

+`-count` will count the words.